cdgriffith/Box/README.rst

 LightBox
 ~~~~~~~~

-`LightBox` is the original code from `reusables.Namespace` that does not
-examine lists, but only converts dictionary objects.
+`LightBox` does not examine lists, but only converts dictionary objects.

 .. code:: python